For Minnesota to be its best, we need talented leaders from all backgrounds to make our institutions work well for all.

 what we have learned so far

-The share of women who are leaders has increased incrementally over the last 15 years – from 18% to 27% – and this increase has been led almost entirely by trends in the business sector.
+The share of women who are leaders has increased incrementally over the last 15 years – from 22% to 29% – and this increase has been led almost entirely by trends in the business sector.
 Still, across sectors, women’s representation in business leadership lags behind their representation in nonprofit and government leadership.

 Data to watch

-Twelve percent of Minnesota’s leaders are Black, Indigenous, or people of Color (BIPOC), compared to 17% of all Minnesotans.
+Twelve percent of Minnesota’s leaders are Black, Indigenous, or People of Color (BIPOC), compared to 17% of all Minnesotans.
 That’s a five percentage point gap to reach representative parity among leaders.
-Ten years ago, that gap stood at about 9 percentage points.
+Ten years ago, that gap stood at about nine percentage points.
 It is too soon to say we are seeing a larger shift toward representative leadership by race, but the trend may be starting to point in that direction.

 Government leaders in Minnesota tend to “look like” the people they employ and serve across multiple characteristics, including race, gender, and disability status.
 The government sector faces its own challenges, sitting at a particularly critical point in needing to transition leadership to younger generations.
 But it may also be true that the government sector has been able to shift more nimbly with demographic shifts because leaders are elected by the people they employ and serve.